tmmlaarhoven/lichess-knockout/README.md

   - [x] Give more feedback on errors, and do not just crash when API's fail to respond properly.
   - [x] Make the parameters of main.py named, and include a help and descriptions.
   - [x] Add "try .. except .."-constructs to not immediately crash when Lichess API occasionally fails.
+  - [ ] In the bracket visualization, clean up the function names and ad hoc variables.
 - Issues
   - [x] Fix issue of players withdrawing and the script crashing.
   - [x] Fix issue of script not sending pairings in time for round 1.
+  - [x] Fix issue of not closing figures properly, and having many figures open.
   - [ ] Fix issue of endpoint `/schedule-next-round` with fixed wait times between rounds.